AceDataCloud/SunoAPI/README.md

 > Note that the `\n` in the lyrics is a newline character.
 If you do not know how to generate lyrics, you can use the lyrics generation API provided by AceDataCloud to generate lyrics through a prompt.
 The API is [Suno Lyrics Generation API](https://platform.acedata.cloud/documents/514d82dc-f7ab-4638-9f21-8b9275916b08).

-Next, we will customize the generation of songs based on the lyrics, title, and style, and you can specify the following content:
+Next, we need to customize the generation of songs based on the lyrics, title, and style, and we can specify the following content:

 - lyric: Lyrics text
-- custom: Set to `true`, indicating custom generation; this parameter defaults to false, indicating the use of prompt generation.
+- custom: Fill in as `true`, indicating custom generation; this parameter defaults to false, indicating using `prompt` for generation.
 - title: Title of the song.
 - style: Style of the song, optional.

-An example of filling out is as follows:
+An example of filling in is as follows:

 <p><img src="https://cdn.acedata.cloud/qp3iba.png" width="500" class="m-auto"></p>

-After filling it out, the generated code is as follows:
+After filling it out, the code generated automatically is as follows:

 <p><img src="https://cdn.acedata.cloud/o5haei.png" width="500" class="m-auto"></p>

-Corresponding code:
+The corresponding code:

 ```shell
 curl -X POST 'https://api.acedata.cloud/suno/audios' \